 Feeling Overwhelmed Doesn’t Have to Stay That Way

-So… whatever you are facing in your life and in your marriage, if you have a spouse who will join you in prayer, please don’t miss the opportunity to join hands and join hearts and pray that God will help you TOGETHER work through the matter.
+Whatever you are facing in your life and in your marriage, if you have a spouse who will join you in prayer, please don’t miss the opportunity to join hearts and pray that God will help you TOGETHER work through the matter.
 It may not resolve itself in a day or a week or a month or more, but at least you will be united in working together with God, rather than on your own.

 Even if your spouse won’t join you in prayer, then join God in uniting your heart with Him to help you be an over-comer.
 No problem is so big that you and God can’t handle it together.